Ziad-Ahmed9657/Car_Price_Analysis_Power_BI-/README.md

-✅ Data Transform : after load data in Power BI must to ensure that all columns have suitable data type and make first row as a column header if data not have a header.
+✅ Power Query : after load data in Power BI must to ensure that all columns have suitable data type and make first row as a column header if data not have a header.